mkeller1992/ngx-tooltip-directives/ngx-tooltip-directives-lib/projects/ngx-tooltip-directives/README.md

 })
 ```

-## 3 ways of passing the tooltip content
+## 3 ways of setting the tooltip content

 1 - Pass the tooltip text as a string via `tooltipStr`: